kubernetes-study-guide/Kubernetes-Study-Guide/32a_resource_quotas/README.md

-The requests value is not necessarily how much of the resource that's actually used, it's just how much resource that should be reserved in case the pod needs it. the pod can however
+The requests value is not necessarily how much of the resource that's actually used, it's just how much resource that should be reserved in case the pod needs it.

 It's best practice to always include requests+limit setting in all pod definition, that's because it will help the kube-scheduler figure out which nodes to place the pods.